Green Revolution: High-yielding varieties

-HYVs significantly outperform traditional varieties in the presence of adequate irrigation, pesticides, and fertilizers.
-In the absence of these inputs, traditional varieties may outperform HYVs.
-Therefore, several authors have challenged the apparent superiority of HYVs not only compared to the traditional varieties alone, but by contrasting the monocultural system associated with HYVs with the polycultural system associated with traditional ones.
+High-yielding varieties significantly outperform traditional varieties in the presence of adequate irrigation, pesticides, and fertilizers.
+In the absence of these inputs, traditional varieties may outperform high-yielding varieties.
+Therefore, several authors have challenged the apparent superiority of high-yielding varieties not only compared to the traditional varieties alone, but by contrasting the monocultural system associated with high-yielding varieties with the polycultural system associated with traditional ones.

 Production increases

 By one 2021 estimate, the Green Revolution increased yields by 44% between 1965 and 2010.
 Cereal production more than doubled in developing nations between the years 1961–1985.
-Yields of rice, maize, and wheat increased steadily during that period.
-The production increases can be attributed roughly equally to irrigation, fertilizer, and seed development, at least in the case of Asian rice.
+Yields of rice, corn, and wheat increased steadily during that period.
+The production increases can be attributed equal to irrigation, fertilizer, and seed development, at least in the case of Asian rice.